-The program does not allow outside food (store-bought, home-made, or restaurant-made) to be brought in by families for special occasions such as birthdays or holidays.
+We like to make each child feel special on his or her birthday.
+However, the program does not allow outside food (store-bought, home-made, or restaurant-made) to be brought in by families for special occasions such as birthdays or holidays.
 We follow USDA guidelines for all meals and snacks.
 USDA does not allow sweet treats in the classrooms.